-Between conversations about “modern heirloom nurseries” and the “Rolls-Royce of strollers,” it’s very easy to get caught up into spending a fortune on nursery décor.
+Between conversations about “modern heirloom nurseries” and the “Rolls-Royce of strollers,” it’s very easy to get wrapped up in the idea that you have to spend a fortune on décor and furniture to end up with a beautiful nursery.
 Let’s not forget that this room will likely be redecorated after two or three years, so while you want to achieve the snug heavenly nursery look that makes everyone ooh and aah, there are a few tricks to keep in mind to keep your budget in check.

 Designer cribs are a thing, and they will cost you.
-Luckily there are tons of really well-designed, affordable options out there.
+Luckily there are tons of well-designed, affordable options out there.
 Before you go shedding thousands on a crib, shop around for budget alternatives, and look for three-in-one convertible options that will transform into a toddler bed when the time comes.

 The cuteness factor is always a winner in nursery décor, and no one beats The Animal Print Shop in that department.
 Are the larger prints a little out of budget?
 Opt for an assortment of four smaller prints.
 You’ll get four times the charm at a fraction of the cost.

 IKEA-Hack Your Way to Beautiful Storage

 Not a lot of storage space?
 No problem.
 All you need are a few IKEA Lack shelves and some attractive baskets, and you’ve got yourself a makeshift storage option that tucks away toys and clothes while allowing books to be on display.